garrandall/popular-music-data/tracks/let-s-be-young-tonight-jermaine-jackson.md

   start_date: '1976-12-11'
 ---

-Ooh, baby, let's be young tonight
+Oh, baby, let's be young tonight
 Let's go dancing in the party lights
 I'll go and shine my shoes, you get your blue dress out Let's hit the discotheques and we'll turn them out